wclr/lp-loader/README.md

 }
 ```

-[*There are example configs in corresponding webpackX folders*](./webpack4/webpack.config.ts).
-Actually no difference between Webpack 3 and 4.

 ## How it works

 It is quite simple.
-Loader finds chunk parents of the dictionary index, and generates special code to allow loading requested dictionary data on demand (via `Promise` based API).
+Loader finds chunk parents of the dictionary index, and generates special code that allow loading requested data on demand via `Promise` based API.

 [*You may want to look at the loader's code.*](./src/lp-loader.ts)